iruminii/ECE5470_TDandR/README.md

 April 19, 2019

-Use detect light text for testing

-it works for light and dark, may need mods for dark tho
+it works for light and dark bc of gradient

 other buttons are irrelevant atm